im-kr/tf2compconfiguration/README.txt

 HUD Manual Install

-Copy the resource and scripts folder over to your cfg folder.
+Copy the resource and scripts folder over to your tf folder.